Michael Mellon: Club career

 Mellon started his career in the Academy at Manchester United before he joined Burnley at under-16 level during the summer pre-season of 2019.
 He featured for Tony Philliskirk's under-18 side for their tour of Prague, where he scored a late equaliser against Turkish side Altınordu on his first appearance.
 He played several times for the youth team during his first season at the club, before signing a two-year scholarship in July 2020.
-In February 2022, Mellon agreed his first professional contract, signing a three-and-a-half year deal until the summer of 2025.
+In February 2022, Mellon agreed his first professional contract, signing a three-and-a-half-year deal until the summer of 2025.
 Mellon moved on loan to Morecambe in January 2023.
 Mellon made his senior debut on 24 January 2023 in a League One match away at Ipswich Town at Portman Road, losing 4–0, and his first start on 28 January at home to Bristol Rovers in a 5–1 win.
 He suffered a shoulder injury in March 2023, ending his season.

+He rejoined Morecambe on a season-long loan ahead of the 2023–24 season.
+He scored the first hat trick of his professional career, in a 4–1 league victory against AFC Wimbledon on 28 October 2023.
+Following an impressive spell that saw him score fifteen goals in twenty-seven appearances, he was recalled by Burnley on 8 January 2024.

+On 26 January 2024, Mellon joined Scottish Premiership club Dundee on loan until the end of the season.
+He made his debut off the bench the following day, and notched a goal and two assists in an away league victory over Livingston.
+His performance was praised by Dundee manager Tony Docherty.
+On 11 February 2024, Mellon suffered a serious head injury in a win over St Johnstone, requiring a stretcher to leave the pitch after falling unconscious.
+After Mellon was released from hospital, Dundee contacted the Scottish Football Association to ask why play was not stopped during the match.
+Mellon returned to the pitch on 24 February off the bench away to Hibernian.

+On 16 July 2024, Mellon joined EFL League One club Stockport on loan until the end of the season.

+On 8 January 2025, he was recalled from Stockport County and sent on loan to Bradford City for the remainder of the season.
+Bradford City manager Graham Alexander denied that Mellon had been signed as a replacement for striker Andy Cook, who had been ruled out injured for the season the day before.
+By the end of the month Mellon had failed to appear for the club.
+After 2 substitute appearances, he made his first start for the club in February 2025, and was praised for his performance by Alexander.
+He scored his first goal for the club on 1 March 2025, a late winning goal in a 2–1 win away at Salford.

+On 1 September 2025, Mellon signed for League Two club Oldham Athletic on a season-long loan, joining father Micky at the club.